MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 ---
-title: 'RAG Tutorial: Search using an LLM'
+title: 'RAG tutorial: Search using an LLM'
 titleSuffix: Azure AI Search
 description: Learn how to build queries and engineer prompts for LLM-enabled search on Azure AI Search.
 Queries used in generative search provide the inputs to an LLM chat engine.